Majek Fashek: Personal life

 Fashek was married to Rita Fashek who inspired the song "Without You"; the couple had four children together, but later divorced.
 In 2015, it was revealed that Fashek was bankrupt and battling drug addiction.
 After admitting that he needed help, he was admitted into a drug rehabilitation centre in Abuja, where he recovered and returned to music.

 Death

 Besides his struggle with drug addiction, other health conditions required Fashek's hospitalisation on several occasions.
-He was rumored dead in September 2019 but his manager quelled the rumors, confirming that Fashek had indeed been critically ill, hospitalized at the Queen Elizabeth Hospital, London in the UK, and in dire need of financial assistance.
+He was rumoured dead in September 2019 but his manager quelled the rumours, confirming that Fashek had indeed been critically ill, hospitalized at the Queen Elizabeth Hospital, London in the UK, and in dire need of financial assistance.
 Billionaire businessman and philanthropist Femi Otedola pledged to cover all the singer's medical expenses.

 Fashek died in his sleep on 1 June 2020 in New York City.
-He was 57, and was battling esophageal cancer.
+He was 57, and had been battling esophageal cancer.